saketsani/contactInformationUI/README.md

 To setup this project clone the repo and run the command "npm install" to get the node_modules which contains all the dependencies

+This Application has two child components contact-form and contacts-list and a parent component app.

+We are making all the api calls inside contact service and using this service as in requird from the components.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2.

 ## Development server